Ester Ledecká: Career

 combined.
-However, she was injured while training during the summer of 2022 and targeted a possible return during February 2023..
+However, she was injured while training during the summer of 2022 and targeted a possible return during February 2023.
 Ultimately, she was unable to return for the Alpine skiing world championships in February but made it back for the final snowboarding races in March at Berchtesgaden, where she won the women's parallel slalom for her only win of the season.

+On Thursday March 20, 2025, Ledecká made history as she claimed her third World Championship gold in the parallel giant slalom at St. Moritz, becoming the first athlete in the world to win two FIS World Championship medals in the same season, in two different disciplines.

 World Cup results

 All results are sourced from the International Ski Federation (FIS).